officialdanielamani/vanillaJS-Joystick/README.md

 - [ ] Adding more info, picture and tryme webpage

 ## How to use it

-Here is a basic guide to implement the joystick using the `Joystick` class in a similar manner to the slider example you provided.
-This guide will show how to include the necessary JavaScript file, create a joystick component, and configure it with custom options.

-### Basic Guide for Joystick

-#### HTML Setup

 First, include the necessary `joystick.js` file and create a unique `<div>` for each joystick instance.